EliahKagan/embed-encode/why.md

 *slightly farther away* from the original float32 value than if it had been parsed as float32 and *then* converted to float64.
-Thus, while it is rare that this would matter in practice, the rounding error is may be *slightly* decreased by converting values that originated a float32 back to float32 before converting them to float64.
+Thus, while it is rare that this would matter in practice, the rounding error is may be *slightly* decreased by converting values that originated as float32 back to float32 before converting them to float64.

 The reason it is rare that it would matter is that we are talking about differences less than the precision of float32.
 But if that is likely to